 - Mental Health Safety Plan for Children and Young People (Papyrus)

 - Mental Health Safety Plan for Young Adults (Papyrus)

-If you would like to, you can use a Safety Plan App instead of a paper based version.
-Download either of these apps for free from your smartphone or tablet app store:
+If you would like to, you can use a Stay Alive app instead of a paper based version.
+Download this app for free from your smartphone or tablet app store:

 - How to create a Mental Health Safety Plan Guidance

 - It's Safe to Talk About Suicide (Exeter University)